 School to school exchanges

-School to school exchanges, also called sister school exchanges, are direct relationships between a school in New Zealand and a school overseas, where students have the opportunity to spend time studying in the partner school.
-The host school is responsible for pastoral care while students are on exchange.
+School to school exchanges, also called sister school exchanges, are direct relationships between a school in New Zealand and a school overseas.
+Learn more about these exchanges, including how your school can apply.

 Your school might like to consider the following factors when establishing an exchange programme and choosing an exchange partner school.

 Establishing an exchange programme

 - How do exchanges fit with your school’s internationalisation policy, if you have one?

 - Do you have the time, resources and funds to establish and maintain the school relationships, and to support both inbound and outbound students?

 - Is there demand from your current students for student exchanges?